Emotional activities for preschoolers to promote healthy self-regulation strategies and skills for coping with big feelings and fostering resilience.

 All children have to learn to regulate their behaviour appropriately; it’s possibly one of the toughest skills they’ll learn – but it’s also one of the most rewarding for their wellbeing.

-One of the most important ways we can support children in this area of development is through helping them to identify and label their feelings – and modelling acceptable reactions to those big emotions.
+One of the most important ways we can support children in this area of development is through helping them to identify and label their feelings – and modelling appropriate reactions to those big emotions.

 1. Preschool Books About Feelings